dhananjai-dj/Design-Patterns/README.md

-# Design Patterns
+# 🧠 Design Patterns in Software Engineering

 Design patterns are typical solutions to common problems in software design.
-Each pattern is like a blueprint that you can customize to solve a particular design problem in your code.
+They are proven, reusable templates that make software architecture more flexible, scalable, and maintainable.

 ---

-## 📚 Types of Design Patterns
+## 📚 Categories of Design Patterns

-- **Creational**
-- **Structural**
-- **Behavioral**
+- **Creational Patterns** – Object creation mechanisms.
+- **Structural Patterns** – How classes and objects are composed.
+- **Behavioral Patterns** – Communication between objects.

 ---

 ## 🔧 Creational Patterns

 ### 1. Singleton
-- Restricts the instantiation of a class to one object.
+- Ensures only one instance of a class exists.
-- Uses synchronized methods to ensure thread safety.
+- Useful for shared resources like configuration, logging, or thread pools.

 ### 2. Prototype
-- Used to create a clone of the object in a structured manner.
+- Creates new objects by copying an existing object (clone).
+- Avoids the overhead of new object creation.

 ### 3. Builder
+- Separates object construction from its representation.
-- Used to create a complex object step by step.
+- Ideal for creating complex objects step by step.
-- Helps decide whether a property should be added to the instance or not.

-### 4. Factory
+### 4. Factory Method
-- Provides an interface for creating objects in a superclass but allows subclasses to alter the type of object created.
+- Defines an interface for creating an object but lets subclasses alter the type that will be created.

 ### 5. Abstract Factory
-- An extended version where entire families of related products with consistent interfaces are created.
+- Provides an interface for creating families of related or dependent objects without specifying their concrete classes.

 ---

 ## 🏗️ Structural Patterns

 ### 1. Adapter
-- Connects incompatible interfaces.
-- Converts one form to another (e.g., JSON to XML).
+- Converts one interface to another the client expects.
+- Example: Convert XML data to JSON.

 ### 2. Bridge
-- Connects two similar objects using composition.
+- Separates abstraction from implementation so both can vary independently.
+- Promotes flexibility through composition over inheritance.

 ### 3. Composite
-- Uses composition at multiple levels to form a tree-like structure.
+- Composes objects into tree structures to represent part-whole hierarchies.
+- Treat individual objects and compositions uniformly.

 ### 4. Facade
-- Combines multiple classes into a single interface to simplify usage.
+- Provides a simplified interface to a complex subsystem.
+- Hides internal complexity from the client.

 ### 5. Flyweight
-- Reduces memory usage by sharing objects that have intrinsic and extrinsic states.
+- Reduces memory usage by sharing common parts of object state (intrinsic).
+- Ideal for large numbers of similar objects.

 ### 6. Proxy
-- Acts as a cache for objects to improve access time.
+- Controls access to another object.
+- Can be used for lazy loading, access control, logging, or caching.

 ### 7. Decorator
-- Adds additional features to objects dynamically while adhering to the open/closed principle.
+- Dynamically adds behavior or responsibilities to objects.
+- Follows the Open/Closed Principle (open for extension, closed for modification).

 ---

 ## 🔁 Behavioral Patterns

 ### 1. Command
-- Encapsulates a request as an object, thereby letting users parameterize clients with queues, requests, and operations.
+- Encapsulates a request as an object.
+- Useful for undo/redo, transaction logs, and action queues.

 ### 2. Iterator
-- Provides a way to access elements of a collection sequentially without exposing its internal representation.
+- Provides a way to access elements of a collection without exposing the underlying structure.

 ### 3. Mediator
-- Defines an object that controls how a set of objects interact.
+- Defines an object that coordinates interaction between a group of objects.
+- Promotes loose coupling.

 ### 4. Observer
-- Implements a one-to-many dependency.
-When one object changes state, its dependents are notified.
+- One-to-many dependency: When one object changes state, all dependents are notified.
+- Used in event handling systems.

 ### 5. Memento
-- Saves the state of an object so it can be restored to that state later.
+- Captures and restores an object’s internal state without violating encapsulation.
+- Useful for implementing undo functionality.

 ### 6. State
-- Allows an object to alter its behavior when its internal state changes.
+- Allows an object to change its behavior when its internal state changes.

 ### 7. Visitor
-- Separates algorithms from the objects on which they operate.
+- Adds new operations to existing object structures without modifying them.

-### 8. Template
+### 8. Template Method
-- Defines the skeleton of an algorithm and allows subclasses to override certain steps.
+- Defines the program skeleton in a base class and lets subclasses override specific steps.

 ### 9. Strategy
-- Allows changing the behavior of an object dynamically by switching algorithms.
+- Enables selecting an algorithm’s behavior at runtime.
+- Promotes flexibility in choosing operations.

 ### 10. Chain of Responsibility
-- Passes a request along a chain of handlers where each handler decides either to process the request or pass it on.
+- Passes a request along a chain of handlers until one handles it.
+- Decouples sender and receiver.

 ---

-## 📌 Note

-This repository documents key design patterns along with simple definitions.
-Ideal for interviews, revisions, or when building scalable architectures.